 }

-It's important to consider whether the Builder interface should include a method for returning the instance of the Pizza class, or if the concrete subclasses should handle this on their own.
-This depends on the final representations of the complex product.
-If all the possible final representations belong to the same Pizza class, it makes sense to include a method in the Builder interface to retrieve the final product.
+As mentioned above, It's important to consider whether the Builder interface should include a method for returning the instance of the Pizza class, or if the concrete subclasses should handle this on their own.

 We can then create subclasses of the Cook interface, such as MexicanCook and ItalianCook, which provide implementations of the construction steps declared in Cook.
 These concrete builders will apply all the steps and return the final product.